 SEAs should be about both positive and negative events that we learn from, and a common misconception is that these should be “incidents” and negative events.

 - A single SEA topic is now covered between 5-7 members

 - Achieves CQC compliance

 - Demonstrates shared collaborative learning.

-Imagine if Tesco made every branch draft their own custom their own policies and protocols.
+Using the Tesco analogy again, imagine if Tesco made every branch draft their own custom their own policies and protocols.
 They’d all be similar but not quite the same, and you would never know if the standard of service was the same between one branch and another.

 PCNs allow an opportunity to share a common set of policies, drastically cutting down the effort required to keep this up to date and demonstrating to the CQC that everyone is working to the same standard of service.

 Benefits of a common standard:-